 The treatment is a surgical procedure where the cloudy lens is replaced with a new artificial lens (IOL) to allow clear eyesight.
 There are many IOL’s to choose from and your specialist can recommend the type of lens best suited to you and your post-surgery visual needs.

-Our Doctors perform cataract surgery at Chatswood Eye Hospital as the procedure is Day Surgery taking approximately 2-3 hours from the time of admission until discharge.
+Our Doctors perform cataract surgery at Chatswood Private Hospital as the procedure is Day Surgery taking approximately 2-3 hours from the time of admission until discharge.

 You will have follow up appointments arranged by your Doctors, and you will use eye drops for a few weeks following surgery.